Last Updated: September 21, 2025

 An AI agent is a chatbot that can use tools to complete tasks.
 Unlike regular chatbots that only generate text, agents can call functions, access APIs, and run applications to get things done.

 We can create AI agents by creating MCP servers to perform whatever function we want.
 The AI will then use the server whenever we ask for that function.
-But in many cases we can now use the simpler Claude Skills.
-Claude Skills are instructions plus perhaps auxiliary objects such as Python scripts that Claude consults when needed.
-A Skill can instruct Claude to always use a certain Python script to perform a function.
+But in many cases we can now use the simpler Claude skills.
+Claude skills are instructions plus perhaps auxiliary objects such as Python scripts that Claude consults when needed.
+A skill can instruct Claude to always use a certain Python script to perform a function.
 The function is then performed by the Python interpreter rather than a stand-alone app or server.
 This makes Claude a true general purpose agent.

 Extras